Massachusetts Jury Finds for Hyundai in Unintended Acceleration CasePrint PDF

 A Massachusetts Superior Court jury returned a defense verdict for Hyundai Motor America in a product liability trial in Bristol County Superior Court on February 18, 2016, after less than a day of deliberation.

 The plaintiffs, a former Department of Public Works worker and his wife, sued Hyundai Motor America for damages resulting from an accident involving a 2002 Hyundai Elantra and a trash truck.
 The worker lost both legs after being pinned to the trash truck by the driver of a 2002 Elantra.
 The plaintiffs claimed that the 2002 Elantra’s brake and accelerator pedal configuration was conducive to simultaneous depression of the pedals and unintended acceleration, causing the 2009 accident.

 After a seven-day trial, the jury found in favor of Hyundai Motor America, determining that the configuration of the Elantra’s brake and accelerator pedals was not defectively designed.

-Hyundai Motor America was represented by Nelson G. Apjohn and Rebecca H. Gallup of Nutter McClennen and Fish LLP, and Thomas N. Vanderford of Hyundai Motor America.
+Hyundai Motor America was represented by Nelson G. Apjohn of Nutter McClennen & Fish LLP and Thomas N. Vanderford of Hyundai Motor America.

 The case is Hussey v.
 Hyundai Motor America, Civil Action No. 0973CV01670, Bristol County Superior Court – New Bedford, Massachusetts.